 Prepare the Instagram

 Our home is beautiful and extraordinarily photogenic.
 We’ve watched a number Instagrammers gain success simply by living in the stunning Northwest, posting beautiful photos, and gaining fame on Instagram.
 While it’s not a motivation to live in the area we’d be lying if we didn’t hope to get some fantastic video footage and photos from being in the mountains.

 Canada is Semi-Affordable

-While Canada is by no means a cheap place to live I would be lying if I didn’t mention that the Canadian dollar vs. the U.S. dollar falls into our favor.
+While Canada is by no means a cheap place to live I would be lying if I didn’t mention that the Canadian dollar vs. the U.S. dollar falls in our favor.
 We’ve found that compared to many other parts of the world we get by with a nice cost of living here.
 Our rent and lifestyle is by no means cheap, but everything feels about 20-30% cheaper because of the exchange rate.
 Sorry to our Canadian friends!
-Of course this could change at any second, and we are fully aware of that, but for now we are going to enjoy it.
+Of course, this could change at any second, and we are fully aware of that, but for now we are going to enjoy it.

 We work online and have learned to struggle with terrible internet speeds around the world.
 However, with our new place, we didn’t hesitate to get that fastest fiber internet we could.
 It’s literally the fastest speeds we’ve ever seen and we check every single place we travel.
 Even the speeds we were getting in Japan and South Korea couldn’t compare to this.

 This is something you hear consistently from long term travelers, but travel is tough on your diet and fitness.
 We both used to regularly exercise and head to the gym, but with traveling full time we rarely get a gym.
 We try to stay active and eat well everywhere we go and while we haven’t gotten fat from travel, we’re far from our personal bests.